JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Results

 \subsection{Location and extension of the\,11.3\,$\mu m$\,PAH feature}

 We present, in the left panel of Figure \ref{fig:pahMapandSpectrum}, the spatially resolved 11.3~\mm~PAH feature.
 The 11.3 \mm~PAH emission peaks near the location of one of the clumps in CGCG 007-025, with an extension of $\sim$ 50 pc (delimited by the pink contour).
 At this wavelength, the native PSF has a ${\rm FWHM_{PSF}}$ = 2.8 px (0\farcs48, 48 pc), so that the region is barely spatially resolved in channel 2.
+We also show, in pink, the flux distribution of this feature in the bottom left panel of Figure \ref{fig:pahMapandSpectrum}.
 We used this contour to extract a spectrum which maximizes the signal of the 11.3 \mm~feature (see right panel of Figure \ref{fig:pahMapandSpectrum}).